JackWahlig/coms-309-project/README.md

-Old 2D Shooter game from software development course
+2D Shooter game from software development course
-I was lead on the frontend dev for this project but worked on all parts to a degree
+I was lead on the frontend dev for this project but worked on all parts to a degree Moved from old ISU Gitlab since I have lost access to this post graduation